Inspired Self-Exploration with Class Selection

 Project Overview

-I worked as a main Interaction and Visual Designer for our prototype, mockups, and presentation design system.
+I worked as a main Interaction and Product Designer for the prototype, mockups, and presentation design system

 the pdf in question